 The elements increasing the gravity of crimes under this Section by one degree include the commission of an intentional crime:

-- 1) as part of a simple group; - 2) during a special period (other than the conditions of martial law) or in the conditions of a state of emergency.
+2) during a special period (other than the conditions of martial law) or in the conditions of a state of emergency.

 Article 10.3.3.
 Unauthorized use of means of warfare

 A serviceperson who used means of warfare: